PhemieMerakeng/soc-analyst-portfolio/01-Brute-Force-RDP-Detection/README.md

 ## Overview

 For this project, I built a Security Operations Center (SOC) environment in Microsoft Azure to practice the real workflow of a SOC analyst, exposing a real system to genuine internet attack traffic, ingesting the resulting logs into a SIEM, hunting through them with KQL, building an automated detection, and visualizing the attack activity geographically.
-I used a Free Services VM, connected its security logs to Microsoft Sentinel via the Azure Monitor Agent, hunted through failed RDP logons, built a scheduled analytics rule to auto-generate incidents, enriched the data with a GeoIP watchlist, and built a live workbook mapping attacker origins.
+I used a Free Services VM, connected its security logs to Microsoft Sentinel via the Azure Monitor Agent, hunted through failed RDP logons, built a scheduled analytics rule that auto-generated incidents, enriched the data with a GeoIP watchlist, and built a live workbook mapping attacker origins.

 ## Objectives